 Once you are here, obtain the residency number (NIE) which is proof that you are legally residing in Spain.

 IAAC offers assistance to the students who have difficulties to get their VISA after following the normal procedure, in case of unforeseen delays or unexpected difficulties.

 Yes absolutely!
 It is a very safe city because there very little violent crime, even at night.
 The only area where you need to take a little care very late at night is the lower part of the Raval in Barcelona’s old city, but even here violent crime is very rare.

-IaaC does not covers the students in case of accidents and injuries.
+IAAC does not cover the students in case of accidents and injuries.
 Before coming to Barcelona, you must get in contact with the public health service in your country so that they can inform you of the documentation that you need to use within our health system.
-If you are not cover by the public health, you must have a private medical insurance to cover the entire duration of their stay at Barcelona.
+If you are not covered by the public health, you must have a private medical insurance to cover the entire duration of their stay at Barcelona.

 Catalan public health will charge you for any kind of treatment you may need.
 Information about the Catalan health system

-No, but a guide about how and where find a proper accommodation is offered to the accepted students.
-A facebook group is also set before the beginning of the master in order to make it easier to find flatmates.
+No, but we have IAAC’s Student Guidebook to give students some recommendations about how and where find proper accommodation.
+A Facebook Group is also created before the beginning of the Master in order to make it easier to find flatmates.

 The average expense per month varies depending on the student’s lifestyle.